Ntombi Khumalo: Parliamentary career

 In 2019, Khumalo stood for election to the South African National Assembly as 63rd on the DA's regional list and 196th on the party's national list.
-Due to the DA's electoral performance, she was not elected to parliament.
+She was not elected to parliament.

 Gauteng DA MP Cameron Mackenzie died from COVID-19 complications in July 2021.
 On 9 September 2021, the DA appointed Khumalo to take up his seat in the National Assembly.
 She was sworn in as a Member of Parliament on 10 November 2021 by National Assembly Speaker Nosiviwe Mapisa-Nqakula.

+Khumalo was not reelected to Parliament at the 2024 elections.